-Following those links, you'll get a draft textbook for undergraduate ADA, lecture notes for data mining, and slides (with a few notes) for 462.
+Following those links, you'll get a draft textbook for undergraduate ADA, lecture notes for networks, linear regression and data mining, and slides (with a few notes) for statistical computing and for complexity and inference.
 The notes for stochastic processes turned into a 270-page book manuscript, under the working title of Almost None of the Theory of Stochastic Processes.
 (I am not so happy, in retrospect, with how I taught 220.)
 My old teaching page has my other lecture notes, and teaching evaluations from graduate school.

 Why are students today not successful?
 What is the trouble?
 The trouble lies in their lack of self-confidence.
 If you do not have enough self-confidence, you will busily submit yourself to all kinds of external conditions and transformations, and be enslaved and turned around by them and lose your freedom.
 But if you can stop the mind that seeks [those external conditions] in every instant of thought, you will then be no different from the old masters. — Master I-hsüan